 A traditional fruit loaf with the addition of a wee dram of whiskey...

 A little old fashioned nowadays maybe - but some recipes are worth keeping alive, and this is one of them.
 Traditionally this was eaten sliced and loaded with butter and accompanied by a good old cup of tea.
 The secret to this loaf is the soaking of the fruit overnight in cold tea.
 I've added a couple of extra ingredients just to jazz it up a bit.
-The addition of the whiskey is a reference to us Yorkshire folk drinking tea with a splash of whiskey in it to keep the cold out in Winter.
+The addition of the whiskey is a personal nod to us Yorkshire folk drinking tea with a splash of whiskey in it to keep the cold out in Winter.

 350ml freshly made strong black tea